-Label

-- 1. Monitor

-- 2. Motherboard

-- 3 CPU

-- 4. RAM

-- 5. Expansion cards

-- 6. Power supply

-- 7. Optical disc drive

-- 8. Hard disk drive

-- 9. Keyboard

-- 10. Mouse.

-Figure 14 System unit of a personal computer The entire system unit of a personal computer is often located in a plastic or metallic case or enclosure.
+Figure 3 System unit of a personal computer

+The entire system unit of a personal computer is often located in a plastic or metallic case or enclosure.
 Such personal computers are desktops, laptops, and palmtops.
-The desktop PC case, which is usually designed to be placed on desks, can either be in the tower or flat shape.
-Nowadays, there are compact, all-in-one desktop system units having all the peripheral devices integrated together.
+The desktop PC case, which is usually designed to be placed on desks, can either be in a tower or flat shape.
+Nowadays, compact, all-in-one desktop system units have all the peripheral devices integrated.
 Such all-in-one systems are manufactured by Dell, HP, and Apple (iMac).
 Most high-performance computer servers and workstations are available in bigger, rack and tower shapes.

+(a) Power supply unit

+The computer power supply module which is located in the system unit case, enables the conversion from 100-240V alternating current to lowvoltage direct current voltage to power the internal components according to the requirement specifications.
+Some systems like laptops have in-built batteries for power backup when the utility power supply fails.

+(b) System upgrade

-Power supply unit The computer power supply module which is located in the system unit case enables the conversion from 100-240V alternating current to low-voltage direct current voltage to power the internal components according to the requirement specifications.
-Some systems like laptops have the in-built batteries for power backup when utility power supply fails.
-System upgrade The computer system upgrade often refers to improvement on the hardware and software resource specifications so as to enhance the system capability and overall performance.
-For instance, in terms of hardware, the RAM size, HDD/SSD capacity, visual display unit, and CPU can be enhanced.
-In most cases the software and hardware advancements must match.
-For instance, it is advisable that the 64-bit software should run on the 64-bit processor, otherwise there may be a speed mismatch, error in computation, or operation failure.
-An expansion card, which is a printed circuit board, can be inserted plugged via its socket into an expansion slot of a computer motherboard through the data bus according to the required need of the computer system.
-Graphics, visual display unit, sound, networks subsystems all have either in-built connections on the motherboard or expansion cards.
-3.3 Computer Communication Buses The name bus is an analogy derived from vehicle buses to transport human beings from one place to the other as shown in Figure 15.
-Computer bus lines, wire, or cables are electrical data paths through which bits of information are transmitted between the CPU and other components.
+The computer system upgrade often refers to the improvement of the hardware and software resource specifications to enhance the system capability and overall performance.
+For instance, the RAM size, HDD/SSD capacity, visual display unit, and CPU can be enhanced in terms of hardware.
+In most cases, the software and hardware advancements must match.
+For instance, it is advisable that the 64-bit software run on the 64-bit processor.
+Otherwise, there may be a speed mismatch, error in computation, or operation failure.

+An expansion card, which is a printed circuit board, can be inserted and plugged via its socket into an expansion slot of a computer motherboard through the data bus according to the required need of the computer system.
+Graphics, visual display unit, sound, and networks subsystems all have built-in connections on the motherboard or expansion cards.

+3.3 Computer Communication Buses

+The name bus is an analogy derived from vehicle buses to transport human beings from one place to another, as shown in Figure 15.
+Computer bus lines, wires, or cables are electrical data paths through which bits of information are transmitted between the CPU and other components.
 They are communication cables and devices that enable data transfer among the internal and external components or parts of a computer system.
 Buses are also both hardware and software-based.
-Hardware buses include wires, optical fibre, etc. while software-based buses include communication protocols.
-The CPU word size, also known as the bus size refers to the number of bits that can be transmitted at once.
+Hardware buses include wires, optical fibre, etc., while software-based buses include communication protocols.
+The CPU word size, also known as the bus size, refers to the number of bits that can be transmitted at once.
 In general, this should be the same as.
-Figures 16 and 17 show some common types of communication buses within computer systems.
+Figures 16 and 17 show some common communication buses within computer systems.

-Figure 15 A vehicle bus for human transportation
+Figure 4 A vehicle bus for human transportation

-Figure 16 A computer bus for data transfer
+Figure 5 A computer bus for data transfer